Cpruce/Botanist/README.md

 Botanist uses:

 * Androguard, currently using stable release v2.0 aka version 3.0, for apk/dex analysis
-* pyelftools for elf analysis
+* MySQL for non-volatile storage of clusters
+* python-mysql for interaction with past instances and storing purposes

 ### Components

-1. apkTagger.py - this program creates the set of signatures
+1. tagger.py - this program creates the set of signatures
-2.
+2. classifier.py - this program adds signatures to the db if doesn't already exist and assigns a cluster